 I was sixteen, going on twelve and twenty.
-I was loved by family and friends, and also had my share of teen angst–alone and lost in my own spirit, the way a bird thinks it’s ready to fly long before its wings have developed, and yet, the way the wind keeps calling her out anyway.
+I was loved by family and friends, and also had my share of teen angst: alone and lost in my own spirit, the way a bird thinks it’s ready to fly long before its wings have reached their feathery span.

 That summer I worked at a tree farm near my house in the country.
 Nothing but miles of yellow and green patchy country fields, tall hay and corn, heat-sleepy cows, and long biking roads surrounded us.
-In my ‘going on twelve’ moments I made up silly song lyrics with my best friend while budding seedlings in row after row after row; in my ‘going on twenty’ moments, I dreamt of years beyond this hot, dry field of young trees: finishing school, teaching, becoming a psychologist, travelling.
-On hot days, I dreamt of rainstorms and swimming, and listened to dragonflies singing in the grasses and frogs beyond, in small tree-sheltered ponds.
+In my ‘going on twelve’ moments I made up silly song lyrics with my best friend while budding seedlings row after row after row.
+In my ‘going on twenty’ moments, I dreamed of years beyond this hot, dry field of young trees: finishing school, teaching, becoming a psychologist, travelling.
+On hot days, I dreamt of rainstorms and swimming, and frogs singing in small tree-sheltered ponds.
 On rainy days, I saturated my lungs with the fresh breeze that came swooping with new hope across the soil.

-On this particular day that I remember so clearly with all of my senses (damp soil, rainy leaves, warm-golden-wheat-breeze, call of the cardinal and killdeer), I felt grown up for having my own budding knife and whetstone, for sharpening a blade that easily dulled from so much use, for artfully cutting a slip into the base of a small seedling, for creating a new blend of tree, something I’d grown up thinking only God could do.
-At sixteen we were strong and proud, we felt powerful, we were sure we knew ourselves, and we were also very, very unsure, leaves hanging on by a tiny stem.
+On this particular day that I remember so clearly with all of my senses (damp soil, rainy leaves, warm-golden-wheat-breeze, call of the cardinal and killdeer), I felt grown up for having my own budding knife and whetstone, for sharpening a blade that easily dulled from so much use, for gently cutting a slip into the base of a small seedling, for creating a new blend of tree, something I’d grown up thinking only God could do.
+At sixteen we were strong and proud, we felt powerful, we were sure we knew ourselves, and we were also very, very unsure.

-One day I felt it, a new awareness of the gracefulness of my sharp knife sliding open the new green seedling flesh, felt my hand’s precision, felt the birth of something tiny and almost significant.
+One day I felt it, a new awareness of the gracefulness of my sharp knife sliding open the green seedling flesh, felt my hand’s precision, felt the birth of something tiny and almost significant.
 I was going on twelve and twenty, and completely naïve; I was a stranger to myself, and yet so familiar.
-Living those summers among those trees, the globe maples, the sugar maples, the poplars and oaks, I was becoming a resilient hybrid of the oh-so-many parts of me, the oh-so-many experiences, the knowing and the unknowing, the world wonderful and sometimes just plain not.
-A hybrid: a seedling growing tall and varied, putting down roots in the earth on the rainiest of days, becoming sturdy in the wind that nearly tipped me over.
+Living those summers among those trees, the globe maples, the sugar maples, the poplars and oaks, I was becoming a resilient hybrid of the oh-so-many parts of me, the so-many experiences, the world wonderful and also, just plain not.
+A hybrid: a seedling putting down first roots in the earth on the rainiest of days, becoming sturdy in the wind that nearly tipped me over.

-Yet the world was growing up too, always larger and faster than me, always much more and less than I thought it could be, satisfying, exciting, disorienting, and disappointing.
+The world around me was growing up too, always more and less than I thought it could be: satisfying, exciting, disorienting, and disappointing.

 Martin Luther said, “even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree.”

 Do we ever really know who we are, or what we can count on?
-Have we reached the spot where we are going?
 Are we who we have become, or are we just beginning?